Inference Architecture

 - Responsibility:

-- Runs on the remaining two Mac Studios, providing model serving via LM Studio.
+kalliope,klio,erato,euterpe,urania,thalia), providing model serving via LM Studio. - Current usage:

 - Dedicated to running